splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

       <h2>Integrate GCP using the API <a name="gcp-api" class="headerlink" href="#gcp-api" title="Permalink to this headline">¶</a></h2>
    </embed>

 You can also integrate GCP with Splunk Observability Cloud using the GCP API.
-See :new-page:`Integrate Google Cloud Platform Monitoring with Splunk Observability Cloud <https://dev.splunk.com/observability/docs/integrations/gcp_integration_overview#Specifying-custom-metric-type-domains>` for details.
+See :new-page:`Integrate Google Cloud Platform Monitoring with Splunk Observability Cloud <https://dev.splunk.com/observability/docs/integrations/gcp_integration_overview#Specifying-custom-metric-type-domains>` in our developer portal for details.